jalexisg/SET08103/labs/lab02/README.md

 1. Pull the latest `develop` branch.
 2. Start a new feature branch.
 3. Once feature is finished, create JAR file.
-4. Update and test Docker configuration with Travis.
+4. Update and test Docker configuration with GitHub Actions.
 5. Update feature branch with `develop` to ensure feature is up-to-date.
 6. Check feature branch still works.
 7. Merge feature branch into `develop`.